NREL/SysCaps/README.md

 You should have an NVIDIA GPU available to do the install and run the code.

-#### Dependencies for S4
+#### Install CUDA kernels for the SSM

 See https://github.com/state-spaces/s4/tree/main#structured-kernels.
 Ensure your $CUDA_HOME environment variable is properly set and gcc is available and up to date.
 On Kestrel, $CUDA_HOME is `/nopt/cuda/12.3` and you may need to run `module load gcc`.

-Navigate to syscaps/models/third_party/extensions/kernels and run the following command:
+Navigate to `syscaps/models/third_party/extensions/kernels` and run the following command:

 ```bash
 python setup.py install